M0nk3yy/RWE/README.md

 ![image](https://user-images.githubusercontent.com/66137312/149820846-36451ee4-a4ec-4747-b9dd-b86929e91e1f.png)

+## Dependencies

+Although this mod does not have any dependencies, it is configured to work best with the Compendium Folders mod.

 ## Contact Information

 You can either log issues and queries on GitHub, or contact @Monkeyy on the FoundryVTT Discord server.